Murder of Holly Bobo

 On September 22, 2017, a jury found Zach guilty on all charges, including first-degree murder.
 He was sentenced to life imprisonment plus 50 years on September 23.
 He maintains his innocence.
 In January 2018, Zach's brother, Dylan, accepted an Alford plea and was sentenced to 35 years in prison.
-Autry chose to make a plea bargain with prosecutors wherein he would testify against Zach in exchange for a significantly reduced sentence.
+Autry chose to make a plea bargain with prosecutors, wherein he would testify against Zach in exchange for a significantly reduced sentence.
 On September 16, 2020, after accepting a deal that reduced his sentence to eight years of time served, Autry was released from Riverbend Maximum Security Institution in Nashville.
+Autry subsequently recanted his entire testimony against Zach and confirmed that he was then given access to the discovery material, allowing him to synchronize his testimony with the available evidence.
+In January 2024, Adams filed a petition that his conviction be overturned on the basis of this new evidence.

 Background

-At the time of her disappearance, Holly Bobo was a 20-year-old nursing student at the University of Tennessee at Martin Parsons Center in Parsons, living with her parents and brother in Darden.
+At the time of her disappearance, Holly Bobo was a 20-year-old nursing student at the University of Tennessee at Martin at The Parsons Center in Parsons.
+She lived with her parents and brother in Darden.
 Friends described her as shy and sweet.
-Holly was the cousin of country singer Whitney Duncan.
-In 2017, Duncan released a song called "Better Place" in memory of Holly.
+She was the cousin of country singer Whitney Duncan.
+In 2017, Duncan released a song called "Better Place" in memory of Bobo.